Mhabibullin/Allure-GitLab-API-Integration-for-Auto-closing-Defects/readme.md

 This is a simple Java Maven TestNG integration that connects Allure TestOps and GitLab via API for automatically closing Allure defects.

-This integration was made as an example of my working with the test framework as SDET.
+It was made as an example of my working with the test framework as SDET.

 This integration project extends built-in Allure TestOps functionality helps teams to automate the process of closing Allure defects linked with GitLab.
 On each test launch this integration will automatically search for an opened